raybellis/draft-bellis-dnsop-xpf/draft-bellis-dnsop-xpf.md

 dedicated network and clients have no direct access to the servers then the proxies' source addresses can be considered unspoofable.

-# Implementation status - RFC EDITOR: REMOVE BEFORE PUBLICATION {#impstatus}
+# Implementation status {#impstatus}

+[RFC Editor Note: Please remove this entire section prior to publication as an RFC.]

 This section records the status of known implementations of the protocol defined by this specification at the time of posting of